 Office prefire planning

 Not every business is required by regulation to have a prefire plan, but every business needs one.
-A prefire plan improves safety for you, your customers and employees.
+A prefire plan improves safety for you, your customers, and your employees.

-A prefire plan starts with locating all smoke detectors, exits — emergency and otherwise — manual pull alarms, fire extinguishers, sprinkler valves and hazardous materials.
-Record these locations on a map and post it where it’s easily seen, such as near a main exit.
+A prefire plan starts with locating all smoke detectors, exits — emergency and otherwise — manual pull alarms, fire extinguishers, sprinkler valves, and hazardous materials.
+Record these locations on a map and post it where it’s easily seen, such as near the main exit.

 Next comes thinking about anything that could slow an evacuation.
 Here are key questions to ask yourself:

 - Who is in your office on a regular basis?1 Do you have customers coming and going every day?
 Do you hire temporary employees, perhaps for seasonal internships or especially busy periods?